Taiwan was a Covid success story. Now it's fighting its biggest outbreak - KESQ

 Last week, Health and Welfare Minister Chen Shih-chung said the island was in “critical condition,” according to Taiwan’s official Central News Agency (CNA).

-CNA reported the outbreak was first detected among pilots, but has since spread into the community.
+CNA reported the outbreak was first detected among pilots, but cases have since been found in the community.
 Taiwan is now reporting a number of clusters, including cases linked to hostess teahouses in Taipei and an amusement arcade in northeastern Yilan city.

 The spike in cases caused some alarm in Taiwan, prompting some residents to rush to get vaccinated, CNA reported.
 After weeks of concern over low vaccination uptake, Chen said he was now worried stocks may run out, CNA reported.

-Note: Correction: A previous version of this story misstated the number of daily new coronavirus cases reported in Taiwan on Monday.
-It is 335.